bvmake/Learn-C-Sharp-The-Hard-Easy-Way/outline.md

     3. Abhor magic
        1. Seek to understand
        2. Magic degrades understanding.
 People unfamiliar with spells are powerless to undo them.
+3. Advice
+    1. Avoid the buzzword bingo types
+       1. If it seems like someone is trying to sell you something, they probably are.
+           1. People who purchase software licenses (i.e. MSDN subscriptions) will try to justify the expense by trying to get everyone to use their purchase all the time on everything.